What Is Shopify and How Does It Work?

 Revenue from subscriptions, payments, and apps fuels continuous growth

-How to start selling on Shopify
+How to start a Shopify store (Step-by-step)

 Step 1: Sign up for a free 3-day trial